diskoverdata/diskover-community/diskover_web/README.md

 # diskover web

-diskover web is a front-end for changing diskover's tag field, allowing you to search and tag files for deletion, archival or keeping.
+diskover web is the front-end for [diskover](../README.md), allowing you to manage your files by searching and tagging files for deletion, archival or keeping.
 It is written in PHP, [Bootstrap](http://getbootstrap.com/) and [jQuery](https://jquery.com/).

 ### Screenshots